vinayak-7-0-3/Tidal-DL-Telegram/README.md

 - `TG_BOT_TOKEN` - The Telegram Bot Token.
 (Get from [@BotFather](https://t.me/BotFather))
 - `APP_ID` - Telegram account API ID.
 (Get it from [Telegram](https://my.telegram.org))
 - `API_HASH` - Telegram account API HASH String.
 (Get it from [Telegram](https://my.telegram.org))
 - `AUTH_CHAT` - List of Chat ID where Bot will work.
+(Seperated by space)
 - `ADMINS` - List of User ID who has full access to the Bot.
+(Seperated by space)
 - `ALLOW_DUMP` - Whether to store the downloaded files in any group/channel.
 (True/False)
 - `IS_BOT_PUBLIC` - Whether to allow bot usage for public.
 (True/False)
 - `TIDAL_REGION` - Country code for Tidal Song search.
 (In international format eg:IN)